Profile

 7. 7

-Quarter the artichoke hearts lengthways and carefully fold them into the salad.
+Drain the artichoke hearts well, quarter them lengthways and carefully fold them into the potato salad.
+If they are very wet, blot them briefly with kitchen paper first.

 8. 8